Van Halen: 2020–present: Eddie's death, disbandment and potential future albums

 On October 6, 2020, Wolfgang announced on his Twitter account that Eddie had died from cancer.
-His death came just ten days after original Van Halen bassist Mark Stone died of cancer.
+His death came ten days after original Van Halen bassist Mark Stone died of cancer.
 In a November 2020 interview with Howard Stern, Wolfgang Van Halen confirmed the band's end, stating "You can't have Van Halen without Eddie Van Halen."
 He had also confirmed that the band had considered a "kitchen-sink" reunion tour with Hagar, Anthony and Cherone in the mix prior to Eddie's illness.
 He also stated that Eddie had been excited about reuniting with Anthony, Hagar, and Cherone.
+In August 2023, Wolfgang affirmed that there were no plans for a Van Halen reunion and stated that the band "doesn't exist anymore".